-The Vectornator interface on Mac keeps the minimalist touch as on iPad but designed for a full-immersive desktop experience.
+The Vectornator interface on Mac keeps the minimalist aesthetic of the iPad interface but reimagines the design for a full-immersive desktop experience.

 Document Interface on Mac